-The Talent Support Services Team notifies individuals who will have hours changes as a result of allocation adjustments, which allows those individuals to remain in their current schools, but also requires a change in hours.
+The Talent Operations Team notifies PFT-represented individuals who will have hours changes as a result of allocation adjustments, which allows those individuals to remain in their current schools, but also requires a change in hours.

-The Talent Support Services Team notifies force-transferred/displaced individuals of their status and clarifies the process through which they can be placed into new positions.
-Typically, the Office of Talent Support Services aims to place all current employees into their positions for the coming year no later than June 30th of a given school year.
+The Talent Operations Team notifies force-transferred/displaced individuals of their status and clarifies the process through which they can be placed into new positions.
+Typically, we aim to place all current employees into their positions for the coming year no later than June 30th of a given school year.